Click for homepage

 Standard commercial wiring

-Below is the wiring for the standard Enigma K variant (A27).
-This wiring is commonly known as the commercial wiring.
-Regardless the customer, each Enigma K was supplied with this wiring, unless ordered differently.
-Note that the wiring of some Enigma K variants, such as the Railway Enigma and Enigma T (see above), was different.
+Below is the wiring for the standard Enigma K model (A27).
+This wiring is commonly known as handelsübliche Schaltung (commercial wiring).
+Internally, the wiring for the rotors I, II and III was known by the H&R designator Ch 11 Tz 87a-c whilst the UKW wiring was known as Ch 11 Tz 86.
+Regardless the customer, each Enigma K was supplied with this wiring, unless ordered otherwise.
+Note that the wiring of some special Enigma K variants, such as Railway Enigma, Swiss Enigma K and Enigma T (Tirpitz) (see above), was different.
 See the individual pages for more information.

 ETW QWERTZUIOASDFGHJKPYXCVBNML